SansGuidon/bookmarks/README.md

 * [principles.design](https://principles.design/examples/) -  a place to learn about and create Design Principles
 * [Gilles Scokart](https://fr.slideshare.net/gscokart/stop-testing-start-designing) - [Slides] (2016) Stop testing start designing
 * [David Gilbert](https://randomwire.com/why-japanese-web-design-is-so-different/) - (2013) Why Japanese Web Design Is So… Different
+* [Worse is better](https://en.wikipedia.org/wiki/Worse_is_better) - It is the subjective idea that quality does not necessarily increase with functionality—that there is a point where less functionality ("worse") is a preferable option ("better") in terms of practicality and usability.
+Software that is limited, but simple to use, may be more appealing to the user and market than the reverse.

 # Art :art:
 > News